-- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership

-• Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship

-• Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water

-Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines

-- Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders

-Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour

-• Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan
+- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership - Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship - Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water - Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines - Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders - Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour - Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan

-The Company has a Sustainability Policy and Strategic Planning Policy that incorporates statements related to Risk, Health, Wellbeing, Safety, Environment and Social Responsibility.
-These are supported by Sustainability Performance Standards and Strategic Planning Standards and an Integrated Risk Management Framework, which together provide the governance and integrated approach for the effective management of risk and sustainability performance.
-The Sustainability and Strategic Performance Standards support the Sustainability Policy and Strategic Planning Policy in providing the minimum risk and sustainability requirements to be met or exceeded in all areas of the business, including our operations, exploration and Group activities.
-The Risk Management Framework supports not only the identification of threat-based risks but is also used to identify opportunities that have potential to drive value creation for the Company and the communities in which we operate and was reviewed as part of the Materiality Assessment performed by management in the last guarter of FY21 and approved the Board in June 2021.
+The Company has a Sustainability and Strategic Planning Policy that incorporates statements related to Risk, Health, Safety, Wellbeing, Environment and Social Responsibility.
+These are supported by Sustainability and Strategic Planning Standards and an Integrated Risk Management Framework, which together provide the governance and integrated approach for the effective management of risk and sustainability performance.
+The Sustainability and Strategic Planning Standards support the Sustainability and Strategic Planning Policy in providing the minimum risk and sustainability requirements to be met or exceeded in all areas of the business, including our operations, exploration, and Group activities.
+The Risk Management Framework supports not only the identification of threat-based risks but is also used to identify opportunities that have potential to drive value creation for the Company and the communities in which we operate.
+It was last reviewed as part of the Materiality Assessment performed by Management in FY21 and approved by the Board in June 2021.
+A detailed review of the Risk Framework and Risk Register is due in FY23.
+Sustainability topics in the mining industry are relatively consistent year over year, given the long-term nature of operations.
+As such, the second and third years build on the results from the first year, and the assessment is updated to reflect emerging issues or when new data points are